 Yes.
 It is important, however, to define the term.

 I do not use Photoshop to surreptitiously deceive and trick the viewer into believing something is real which actually was not.
-Rather, just the opposite is true — I use the software primarily to more authentically convey what I experienced in the moment of capture.
+Rather, just the opposite is true — I use the software primarily to more authentically convey what I experienced in the moment of capture, and to transmit what inspired me to take the picture.
 That being said, I strongly believe that no amount of post-capture "fixing" can be exchanged for excellence, both aesthetic and technical, before clicking the camera shutter.
 I strive to continually improve my photographic skills so I am spending more time behind the camera and less in front of the computer.
-Still, "digital darkroom" adjustments are consciously anticipated and intentionally made for a variety of reasons — for example, to correct known deficiencies or inherent limitations and inaccuracies induced by camera detectors and lenses under various conditions, to combine and blend multiple frames, or to utilize and balance all available raw image file data.
-All images are routinely adjusted, sharpened, and optimized for digital output, as is the customary standard for most comtemporary professional photography.
+Still, "digital darkroom" adjustments are consciously anticipated and intentionally made for a variety of reasons — to correct known deficiencies or inherent limitations and inaccuracies induced by camera detectors and lenses under various conditions, to combine and blend multiple frames, or to utilize and balance all available raw image file data.
+(For example, I often shoot with fisheye and wide angle lenses, but they sometimes distort architecture and especially people in ways that are peculiar and unwanted.
+Corrections and retouching are often applied to neutralize these incongruities.)
+All images are routinely adjusted, sharpened, and optimized for digital output, as is the customary standard for most contemporary professional photography.
 Also, I produce composite images for a variety of reasons, such as to illustrate a concept, to improve understanding, or to blend unavoidable extremes in exposure or depth of field values.
 That information is disclosed so the viewer is apprised of the multi-source or altered image provenance.
 I expect no less as a viewer myself.

 Fortunately, newer cameras, CCDs, and optics are yielding sharper images with much less noise in low light and far greater dynamic range.
 With vastly improved raw image files, I'm spending considerably less time at the computer in post-production and more time imaging in the field.